wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

    * Maintain an Azure Cosmos DB solution (25–30%)
    <br /><br />

-1. PROTIP: Get an overview by going through <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/dp-420">these modules at the bottom of Microsoft's exam page</a>:
+1. PROTIP: Get an overview by going through <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/dp-420">these modules at the bottom of Microsoft's exam page</a>, which are aligned with <a target="_blank" href="https://aka.ms/DP420-StudyGuide">modules defined in the Study Guide for the exam</a>:
-<a target="_blank" href="https://aka.ms/DP420-StudyGuide">Study Guide</a> lists 13 modules:

    1. Get started with Azure Cosmos DB for NoSQL
    1. Plan and implement Azure Cosmos DB for NoSQL